Carol Petty

 Adjunct Faculty

-Sociology: Subjectivities, Social Inequalities, Civic Engagement, Citizenship Studies, Social Integration Policy, Sociology of Culture, Interpretive Sociology, Sociological Research Methods, Sociological Theory
+Sociology: Globalization, Global Subjectivities, Civic Engagement, Citizenship Studies, Social Inequalities, Integration Policy, Sociology of Culture, Interpretive Sociology, Sociological Theory

-She has extensive experience in university teaching and social science research (quantitative and qualitative methods).
-In 2020, she co-authored the Public Sociology Task Force report, a document that outlines techniques for institutionalizing public sociology as a project for social justice.
+Dr. Petty has extensive experience in university teaching and social science research (quantitative and qualitative methods).
 Most recently, she provided consultation to the LWL-Museum in Dortmund, Germany on a 2023 EU-Grant Application titled, "Industrial Culture Creators for Future.”
+In 2020, she co-authored a Public Sociology Task Force report outlining techniques for institutionalizing public sociology.
 She worked for the American Sociological Association on the NSF-sponsored project, Understanding the Structure of Sociological Knowledge, a multi-year project to build a searchable database of digitized manuscripts submitted to the ASA’s academic journals.
 Her contribution to this project included designing and distributing large-scale surveys, producing statistical reports, and constructing analytical files for a public-use database.

-She was awarded a 2020 Dissertation Completion Grant ($10,000) by the Provost’s Office and a 2019 Dissertation Writing Fellowship ($8,000) by the Sociology Program at Mason.
-In 2014, she received a Critical Language Scholarship from the US Department of State to study in Turkey.
+She uses a range of methods to answer research questions, including content analysis, interpretive interviewing, critical ethnography, and statistical analysis.
 Prior to earning her PhD in Sociology, she studied as a Fulbright Grantee in Germany (2010-2011) and worked as a writing tutor (2009-2010) for George Mason’s Writing Center.

 Grants and Fellowships